By Colton Peterson

 It means that if properly applied, cannabis data analytics can help your business maximize revenue, reduce overhead, and minimize the amount of working capital you have tied up in inventory that sits on the shelves.
 This is especially important in cannabis, where fierce competition, tight access to capital, and antiquated regulations, like 280E, can leave your bottom line squeezed hard.

-Most every operator in the space uses some flavor of cannabis specific software, for simplicity’s sake, let’s look at a dispensary with a simple point of sale (POS) platform.
+Most every operator in the space uses some flavor of cannabis specific software, for simplicity’s sake, let’s look at a dispensary with a simple point of sale (Dispensary POS System) platform.
 This software will ideally produce several key cannabis data points, when inventory arrived, time of sale, price, ticket number, client age, gender, area code, discounts, time of sale, etc. The question now becomes, how does this large pool of cannabis data become useful to me, and what insights should I look for?

 The first thing is finding a way to condense this into something useful, now your POS system might have some slick dashboards or in-depth reports, but I’ve found that most platforms don’t deliver the in-depth insights you really need to gain an edge.
 Excel can be a very useful tool, but I find it can be difficult to build drill down features or look at different time periods, even for a pivot tabling, hasn’t touched the mouse in years index matcher like myself.
 Python is another powerful tool, but you’re an entrepreneur, not a coder.
 Therefore, I recommend the Tim Ferriss solution, outsource your life.
 There are several powerful tools available for relatively little money.
 Let’s look at ROI, if you spend $150/month on a cannabis data analytics tool, how much flower do you have to avoid throwing out or selling at little to no margin to avoid spoilage to make your money back?
 It’s not much, but more on that later.